CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 > - Username: **<inject key="AzureAdUserEmail" />**
 > - Password: **<inject key="AzureAdUserPassword" />**

-2. The WVD dashboard will launch, then click on the tile named **Session Desktop** under workspace **WVD-WS-02** to launch the desktop.
+2. The WVD dashboard will launch, then click on the tile named **Session Desktop** under workspace **WVD-CustomImage-workspace** to launch the desktop.

    ![ws name.](media/ch21.png)